mbabynames search ✿

-Ahmed is a two-syllable name of English origin, meaning "noble and strong".
+from the Arabic, meaning "highly praised".
+Ahmed is a two-syllable name of Arabic origin, meaning "highly praised".
 It ends with a firm -D, which shapes how middle names connect to it phonetically.

 2